 The Martin Effect Can Do For You, What It Did For Them!

-Here are a few examples of the sports men and women that I have helped over the recent years.
+Here are a few examples of the people I have helped succeed over the years.

 Lee Grant…Stoke City Player Of The Season…